fhpraw/fhpraw.github.io/_posts/2018-06-01-oh-my-zsh-quick-setup.md

 antigen apply
 ```

-Lastly, save and restart your terminal _(quit and open it again, if you want to add plugin outside oh-my-zsh plugins, then internet connection is needed for installation process)_.
+Lastly, save and restart your _terminal_
+> Quit terminal session and open it again, if you want to add plugin outside oh-my-zsh plugins, then internet connection is needed for installation process.